seqan/seqan/manual/source/Tutorial/GettingStarted/BackgroundAndMotivation.rst

    Be consistent wherever possible, even at slight costs of efficiency.
 #. **Ease of use**.
    The library should be easily usable wherever possible, even at slight costs of efficiency.
-#. **Reuseability and Generosity**.
+#. **Reusability and Generosity**.
-   The algorithms in SeqAn should be reuseable and generic, even at small costs of efficiency.
+   The algorithms in SeqAn should be reusable and generic, even at small costs of efficiency.

 Modern C++
 ----------